Gongchampou/canvert-final2/README.md

 ## 🚀 Deployment Instructions

-This project is built with Vite, which produces a static site ready for deployment.
+This project is built with Vite and is configured for seamless deployment to Netlify and Cloudflare Pages.

 ### Deploying to Netlify

+This repository includes a `netlify.toml` file, which automatically configures the build settings for you.

 1.  **Prerequisites**:
     *   A Netlify account.